resin-studio/slim/relational_types_schedule.md

             - e.g.
                 - `even ::= Z | S S even`
                 - `Z |-> q_even, S q_odd |-> q_even, S q_odd |-> q_even, ... |-> q_even`
+        - constraint language may refer to predicate variables
+        - query vs rule
+            - rules have FALSE in head position
+            - queries have predicate variable in head position
+        - treat predicate as a specification by negating it in body and using false for head clause.
+            - e.g. `NOT P ==> FALSE`
     - notice limitation of learning arity
         - RInGen predicates have a fixed arity
         - RInGen may be unable to infer intersection of fields